alo9507/JustKeepClicking/content/blog/auth/index.md

 - Testing the AuthManager itself
   Make a MockAuthManager that implements the AuthManager protocol.
 Give it a MockDataStore that implements the DataStore interface.
 Give the MockAuthManager a MockRemoteAuthProvider that implements the RemoteAuthProvider interface.

-- Mocking PUBAuthManager in the app itself so you can unit test your application Easily make a MockAuthManager in your app.
+- Mocking AuthManager in the app itself so you can unit test your application Easily make a MockAuthManager in your app.
   Make MockAuthManager succeed when you want to test happy paths.
   Make MockAuthManager fail when you want to test error handling.